cara-tm/pat_text/README.md

 # pat_text

-A replacement to the TXP tag `<txp:text item="" />` for multilinguage strings support.
+A replacement to the TXP tag `<txp:text item="" />` for multilinguage strings support and/or your UI components.

 ## Usage